 Trout is a famous Canadian freshwater fish from the char family.
 They are a group of slow-growing fish who are native to northern Canada regions.

-Adult Trout are known to be predators preying on the small fishes on Great Lakes.
-They feed on aquatic animals like aquatic insects, crustaceans, sponges, and small fishes.
+Adult trout are known to be predators preying on the small fish in the Great Lakes.
+They feed on aquatic animals like insects, crustaceans, sponges, and small fishes.
 Some are also known to feed on plankton.

 1.2.
 Lake Trout Habitat